DC23/scriptabit/README.rst

    -  Detect task activity
    -  Detect skill and reward use (health potions, skills)

-**Note** that apart from bugs, I don't use the GitHub issue board for planning.
-Task and feature planning is carried out in a private Trello board.
+**Note** that apart from bugs, I don't use the GitHub issue list for planning.
+Task and feature planning is carried out in a private `Trello <https://trello.com>`_ board.
 Access can be provided on request.

 Installation
 ------------